-18. Do I have to be covered for an entire calendar month in order to get credit for having minimum essential coverage for that month?
+19. Do I have to be covered for an entire calendar month to avoid the shared responsibility payment liability for not having minimum essential coverage for that month?

 No. You will be treated as having minimum essential coverage for a month as long as you have coverage for at least one day during that month.

 Individuals are treated as having minimum essential coverage for a calendar month if they have coverage for at least one day during that month.
 Additionally, as long as the gap in coverage is less than three months, you may qualify for an exemption and not owe a payment.
-See question 21 for more information on the exemption for short coverage gaps.
+See question 22 for more information on the exemption for a short coverage gap.

-20. If I think I qualify for an exemption, how do I claim it?
+21. If I think I qualify for an exemption, how do I obtain it?

-- The religious conscience exemption and the hardship exemption are available only by going to a Health Insurance Marketplace, also known as an Affordable Insurance Exchange, and applying for an exemption certificate.
+- The religious conscience exemption and most hardship exemptions are available only by going to the Health Insurance Marketplace and applying for an exemption certificate.
 Information on obtaining these exemptions is available in final rules issued by the Department of Health and Human Services.

-- The exemptions for members of Indian tribes, members of health care sharing ministries, and individuals who are incarcerated are available either by going to a Marketplace or Exchange and applying for an exemption certificate or by claiming the exemption as part of filing a federal income tax return.
+- The exemptions for members of federally recognized Indian tribes, members of health care sharing ministries and individuals who are incarcerated are available either by going to a Marketplace or Exchange and applying for an exemption certificate or by claiming the exemption as part of filing a federal income tax return.

-- The exemptions for lack of affordable coverage, a short coverage gap, certain hardships, household income below the filing threshold and individuals who are not lawfully present in the United States can be claimed only as part of filing a federal income tax return.
-The exemption for those under the federal income tax return filing threshold is available automatically.
-No special action is needed.
+- The exemptions for lack of affordable coverage, a short coverage gap, certain hardships, household income below the filing threshold and individuals who are not lawfully present in the United States may be claimed only as part of filing a federal income tax return.

 In general, a gap in coverage that lasts less than three months qualifies as a short coverage gap.
-If an individual has two short coverage gaps during a year, the short coverage gap exemption only applies to the first or earlier gap.
+If an individual has more than one short coverage gap during a year, the short coverage gap exemption only applies to the first gap.

-No. Individuals who are not required to file a tax return for a year because your gross income is below your return filing threshold, you are automatically exempt from owing a shared responsibility payment for that year and do not need to take any further action to secure an exemption.
+No. If you are not required to file a federal income tax return for a year because your gross income is below your return filing threshold, you are automatically exempt from the shared responsibility provision for that year and do not need to take any further action to secure an exemption.
 If you are not required to file a tax return for a year but file one anyway, you will be able to claim the exemption on your tax return.

-The individual shared responsibility provision goes into effect in 2014.
+The individual shared responsibility provision went into effect for 2014.
 You will not have to account for coverage or exemptions or to make any payments until you file your 2014 federal income tax return in 2015.
 Information will be made available later about how the income tax return will take account of coverage and exemptions.
 Insurers will be required to provide everyone that they cover each year with information that will help them demonstrate they had coverage beginning with the 2015 tax year.

-24. What happens if I do not have minimum essential coverage, and I cannot afford to make the payment with my tax return?
+26. What happens if I do not have minimum essential coverage or an exemption, and I cannot afford to make the shared responsibility payment when filing my tax return?

 The IRS routinely works with taxpayers who owe amounts they cannot afford to pay.
-The law prohibits the IRS from using liens or levies to collect any payment you owe related to the individual responsibility provision, if you, your spouse or a dependent included on your tax return does not have minimum essential coverage.
+The law prohibits the IRS from using liens or levies to collect any individual shared responsibility payment.
+However, if you owe a shared responsibility payment, the IRS may offset that liability against any tax refund that may be due to you.